k0da/helm-gh-pages-microservices/README.md

 - **destination-charts-folder**: The destination folder you want to copy the packages Helm chart to.
 Defaults to `charts`.

-- **destination-charts-folder**: The version of Helm you're using - either v2 or v3.
+- **helm-version**: The version of Helm you're using - either v2 or v3.
 Defaults to `v3`.

 ### Org or User Pages